alaudet/raspi-sump/docs/install.md

 Installation instructions assume Python3 on Raspbian

-To install for Python2 simply use pip instead of pip3 and for packages install with apt-get python-<package name> instead of python3-<package name>
+To install for Python2 simply use pip instead of pip3 and for package installs use with apt-get python-<package name> instead of python3-<package name>

 If using the older Raspbian Wheezy release I recommend you stick with the Python 2 install to avoid having to install Matplotlib with pip instead of